-Jamilah is one of our first year trainees, she is currently in her second year and on her third seat and currently on secondment at one of our largest energy clients.
+Jamilah is one of our second year trainees, she is currently in her second year and on her third seat and currently on secondment at one of our largest energy clients.
 We caught up with Jamilah to find out more about her journey.

 I followed the more traditional route into law, studying Law (LLB) at the University of Reading and then continued to complete the LPC LLM at the University of Law in Birmingham.
 Following graduation I worked for a year at Shakespeare Martineau in the real estate team which gave me heaps of really valuable experience before commencing my training contract in 2019.